bdmendes/bdmendes.github.io/content/slides/2025/2025-02-11-scala-workshop.md

     squares.updated(
       position.y * size + position.x, // Our vector is 1D for performance.
                                       // We calculate this manually here,
-                                      // but feel free to write an helper.
+                                      // but feel free to write a helper.
       Some(piece) // `None` would "clear" this square.
     )
   )